layik/layik.github.io/articles/rollup.md

 4. Some fiddly parts of rollupjs that can generate a bundle.
 5. Testing the results of your efforts.

 So we can safely skip (1) without any less emphasis on its importance to remember.
 As for (2), I hope you can see from the TGVE case, it is better to include some of the dependencies.
 And then for (3), well I will leave you with that one to think about as there little we can do about it.
+For (4) and (5) we will take them one at a time, first let me have a go at (4).

 ## Please show me your rollup.config.js
 Now then, have a look at this `rollup.config.js` file and let us discuss each of the lines, feel free to just copy and paste it but honestly, that is not what you should be doing.
 Come back when you have time to read and relax, then you can run your rollup.